Iris0609/Web-Development/Backend/Database_review/database_review.md

 ALTER TABLE tablename ALTER col1 SET DEFAULT 'novalue';

 //AUTO INCREMENT or SEQUENCE
 The AUTO_INCREMENT attribute generates and save a unique number every time a new data row inserted into a table.
+Auto_increment doesn't have zero index.
 SQL Example:
 CREATE TABLE tablename(col1 datatype NOT NULL PRIMARY KEY AUTO_INCREMENT, col2 datatype);

+//SQL_SAFE_UPDATES
+when sql_safe_updates=1, you can't delete records without where or limit, even though you have where or limit, you cannot delete without key column;
+when equals 0, you can.

+//limit
+limit (offset 0), 10

+//sql type
+text, int
+1. difference between varchar and char: varchar is variable char, which size is depending on the content; char's size is fixed.